octopus-network/pallet-octopus-appchain/docs/Appchain_Guide.md

 ## Appchain Guide

-In this tutorial, we will learn and practice how to connect Appchain to the Octopus network.
+In this tutorial, we will learn and practice how to connect your Appchain to the Octopus network.

-* Register Appchain
+* Register your Appchain
-* Integrate Appchain
+* Integrate your Appchain

-### Register Appchain
+### Register your Appchain

 **What you will be doing**

-Before we even get started, let's lay out what we are going to do over the course of this tutorial.
-We will:

-* Create a Near account
+* Create a NEAR account
 * Request OCT tokens
-* Register Appchain
+* Register your Appchain

 #### Create a Near Account

-We know that Octopus is an Appchains network running on the Near network.
-Therefore, you firstly need to have an account on the Near network before you can connect Appchain to the Octopus network.
+Octopus network is a network of Appchains running on the NEAR blockchain network.
+Therefore, you need to have an account on the NEAR network before you can connect your Appchain to the Octopus network.

 The easiest way to create an account on NEAR is to use the NEAR wallet.
-Here we create a testnet account, navigate to https://wallet.testnet.near.org, and then click "Create Account", the next step, enter the desired account name.
+Go to https://wallet.testnet.near.org, and follow the instructions to create your account.

 More details [Create Near Account](https://docs.near.org/docs/develop/basics/create-account).

 #### Request OCT tokens

-This step is easy, just join the [Discord](https://discord.gg/6GTJBkZA9Q) of the Octopus network, in the *#testnet* channel, you can apply for the OCT tokens from the Octopus team.
+Join our [Discord server] https://discord.gg/6GTJBkZA9Q
+In the *#testnet* channel, enter "apply for OCT tokens".
+Someone from our team will be in touch with you shortly.

-#### Register Appchain
+#### Register your Appchain

-From Octopus network's architecture, we know that there is a relay contract.
-You can send a registration transaction with Appchain information by your Near account, which would interact with the relay contract and return the Appchain Id.
+From the Octopus network's architecture, we know there is a relay contract.
+You can send a registration transaction with your Appchain information using your NEAR account, which would interact with the relay contract and return your ```appchain_id```

-Log in to Octopus [testnet](https://testnet.oct.network/) with the Near testnet account, click the **Register** button, and enter *Appchain Name, Bond Token*, and then click “Register”, once the transaction is successfully executed, you can get the ID as your **appchain_id**.
+Log in to Octopus [testnet](https://testnet.oct.network/) with your NEAR testnet account.
+Click the **Register** button, enter *Appchain Name, Bond Token*, then click “Register”.
+Once the transaction has been successfully executed, you will get the ID as your **appchain_id**.

-### Integrate Appchain
+### Integrate your Appchain

 **What you will be doing**

-Before we even get started, let's lay out what we are going to do over the course of this tutorial.
-We will:

-* Update Appchain runtime code
+* Update your Appchain runtime code
-* Generate and update Chain Spec file
+* Generate and update the **Chain Spec** file
-* Provide the link and hash of Chain Spec file
+* Provide the link and hash of the **Chain Spec** file

-#### Update Appchain runtime code
+#### Update your Appchain runtime code

-The first step to integrate Appchain is to introduce the pallet `pallet-octopus-appchain` and update some code of the substrate-based blockchain.
+The first step to integrate your Appchain is to introduce the pallet `pallet-octopus-appchain` and update the code of the substrate-based blockchain.

-1. Simply to add the following dependencies to the runtime's `Cargo.toml` file:
+1. Add the following dependencies to the runtime's `Cargo.toml` file:

 ```TOML
 [dependencies]